Ilya Slepov: Business activity

 Slepov was involved in business in 2001 when he began a Russian dealer of Polar pulsemeters.
 Slepov and Gavrilov contacted with Siliconcoach software developers team from New Zealand and began new enterprise founding.
 In September 2012 first RunLab (Laboratoriya Bega) shop was opened in Moscow, and soon RunLab developed its own software for running style video analysing.
 This is one of the first Russian sports shops chains which offers equipment for running.
 New shops were opened in Moscow and St. Petersburg in 2016.
 The revenue at the end of 2013 was27 mln. rubles and total profit was 5 mln. rubles; in 2016 the results were 145 mln. rubles and 20 mln. rubles relatively.
 RunLab cooperates with Asics, Brooks, Saucony, Salomon, Mizuno brands and worldwide Nike and Adidas trademarks.
 Test Your Run technology which helps to choose sports shoes according to sportsman feet movement is borrowed by many Adidas shops.

+Slepov later expanded RunLab internationally, including a store in Cyprus, which opened after 18 months of delay.
+As of 2025, the Cyprus location has reached break-even despite operating without e-commerce.